-Of all the five senses our hearing is perhaps the most precious.
-Deprived of this, we lose contact with the people we love and world in general.
+Of all the five senses, our hearing is perhaps the most precious.
+Deprived of this, we lose contact with the people we love and the world in general.

 Consider all the sounds you encounter, every single day: friends chatting, children laughing, a favourite song, a loving remark.
 It is this invigorating, informative symphony of sounds that makes life richer.

-As well as helping us communicate and socialise, our sense of hearing helps to keep us sage.
-A fire alarm ringing, a car honking its horn, or a child shouting “Help!” are just a few examples of vital signals that we need to be able to hear.
+As well as helping us communicate and socialise, our sense of hearing helps to keep us safe.
+A fire alarm ringing, a car sounding its horn, or a child shouting “Help!” are just a few examples of vital signals that we need to be able to hear.

 We rely on our hearing in so many ways, which is why we should treasure and protect it.

 Others notice hearing loss first